SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

     Impact: With the above requirement met, audio clarity could be maintained better in resource-constrained networks and during reactive events ensuring better user experience.
-REQ-PACKET-PRIORITY is the basic requirement with default priority values provided from server-to-network.
-MEDIA-AV-SEPARATE is an enhanced requirement that requires e2e application layer signaling (out of scope here) to identify of frame boundaries and may not be suitable in cases which are sensitive to traffic analysis (see REQ-SIGNALING-AVOIDANCE and {{RFC9049}}).
-If the application provides frame boundaries (MEDIA-AV-SEPARATE), the client signals the enhanced application priority values in REQ-PAYLOAD-CLIENT-DECIDES (also an enhanced requirement).

-3. The server (or relay) sends the same stream to many receivers, including the same metadata (especially with media over QUIC).
+2. The server (or relay) sends the same stream to many receivers, including the same metadata (especially with media over QUIC).
 Different clients have different priorities for different types of traffic.
 This would result in change in priorities for the same type of traffic that a single server sends, based on the user/client.